Pain medications after surgery

 - Lovich-Sapola J, et al. Postoperative pain control.
 Surgical Clinics of North America.
 2015;95:301.

-- Guideline information for patients: Safe, more effective pain management.
-U.S. Food and Drug Administration. http://www.cdc.gov/drugoverdose/prescribing/patients.html.
-Accessed Nov.
-29, 2016.
+- Guideline information for patients: Promoting safer and more effective pain management.
+U.S. Food and Drug Administration. https://www.cdc.gov/opioids/providers/prescribing/guideline.html.
+Accessed Feb.
+2, 2022.